Cold Weather survival tips

 Don’t touch the wrong things

-Frozen metal can conduct heat away from the body many times faster than ice can, which is in itself incredible heat draining.
-Never expose your hands to the cold and don’t touch anything you don’t need to, which includes the ground when your sleeping.
+Frozen metal can conduct heat away from the body many times faster than ice can, which is in itself incredibly heat-draining.
+Never expose your hands to the cold and don’t touch anything you don’t need to, which includes the ground when you’re sleeping.
 If you need to sleep in a shelter you’ve made then make the base of your bed as thick as possible, sleeping on a thick layer of spruce bows instead of the ground can literally make the difference between life and death.

 Don’t eat snow

-Eating snow will lower your bodies core temperature and so should always be melted.
+Eating snow will lower your body’s core temperature and should always be melted.
 If you have some kind of fabric bag or a spare sock, fill it with snow and suspend it on a stick next to a fire, placing a container underneath to catch the drips.
-Alternatively if your on the move you can fill a bottle with snow and put it inside your jacket, but don’t do to much at once as it drains body heat.
+Alternatively, if you’re on the move you can fill a bottle with snow and put it inside your jacket, but only do this if you are active and creating additional heat, and be careful of frost or condensation forming on the outside of the container.

 Stay out of the wind

-Wind chill can add a huge difference to how cold you get, with what would other wise be a bearable temperature can turn into the rapid on-set of frostbite.
-You are better off not moving anywhere and taking shelter from high winds than you are pressing forwards.
+Wind chill can add a huge difference to how cold you get, with what would otherwise be a bearable temperature turning into the rapid onset of frostbite.
+You are better off not moving anywhere and taking shelter from high winds than you are pressing forward.
+A good example would be the story of Funatsu Keizo, who was part of a team traveling across Antarctica.
+He went outside to check on the dogs during a blizzard and got lost a few meters away from the tents, he had to dig a hole in the snow and wait until his teammates found him before he froze to death.